The-Kirby-Institute/Launcher_Doxy_PEP/README.md

 | `PROP_PEP_EFFICACY`| Array of float | Protective efficacy of Doxy-PEP for each infection type. | `<entry key="PROP_PEP_EFFICACY">[0.77, 0.22, 0.78]</entry>` means 77% efficacy for infection 0, 22% for infection 1, and 78% for infection 2.|
 | `PROP_PEP_PERSISTENCE_ADHERENCE` | Array of double  | Defines duration of Doxy-PEP usage and adherence.
 Format: `[mean, sd, adherence]`| • `<entry key="PROP_PEP_PERSISTENCE_ADHERENCE">[180, 180, 1]</entry>` → duration from Gamma(mean=180, sd=180), 100% adherence <br>• `<entry key="PROP_PEP_PERSISTENCE_ADHERENCE">[180, -200, 0.5]</entry>` → duration from Uniform(180, 200), 50% adherence.<br>• `<entry key="PROP_PEP_PERSISTENCE_ADHERENCE">[180, 0, 0.5]</entry>` → fixed duration of 180 days, 50% adherence|
 | `PROP_PEP_UPTAKE` | Array of float| Parameters governing Doxy-PEP uptake upon STI testing.
 Format: `[HIV/PrEP, Syphilis, 2xSTI, PartnerAdj, PriorUseAdj, NoPriorUseAdj]`|``<entry key="PROP_PEP_UPTAKE">[0.1, 0.2, 0.3, 1.5, 0.6, 0.7]</entry>` means:<br>• 10% uptake for HIV/PrEP<br>• 20% for syphilis<br>• 30% for 2 STIs in 12 months<br>• Adjusted ×1.5 if >5 partners<br>• ×0.6 if used Doxy-PEP before<br>• ×0.7 if not used before |

-* PROP_PEP_START_AT
-  The time when DOXY PEP was introduced to the model

 ## Publication
 To be updated